 NIBRS data as formatted by the FBI are stored in a single file, organized by various segment levels (record types).
 There are six main segment levels: administrative, offense, property, victim, offender, and arrestee.
 Each segment level has a different length and layout.
 There are other segment levels that occur with less frequency than the six main levels.
 Significant computing resources are necessary to work with the data in its single-file format.
 In addition, the user must be sophisticated in working with data in complex file types.
 For these reasons and the desire to facilitate the use of NIBRS data, ICPSR created the extract files.

 ICPSR merged, restructured, and subsetted the original FBI data as follows.
 Four data files were created whose units of analysis are: incident, victim, offender, and arrestee.
-For each of the four files all of the related NIBRS segment levels (record types) were merged onto a single record.
-The incident, victim, and offender files were subsetted based on the incident date occurring in 2010.
-The arrestee file was subsetted based on the arrest date occurring in 2010, regardless of incident date.
+For each of the four files, all of the related NIBRS segment levels (record types) were merged onto a single record.
+The incident, victim, and offender files were subsetted based on the incident date occurring in 2016.
+The arrestee file was subsetted based on the arrest date occurring in 2016, regardless of incident date.

-The data for this application derive from the 2010 Victim Level extract prepared by ICPSR, which includes information on more than 5.5 million victims reported by law enforcement agencies from 35 states and the District of Columbia with an incident date occurring in year 2010.
-With this as the starting point, NCJJ created the data file used in this application as follows.
-First, all victim records that included any of the following victim-offender relationships were defined as victims of domestic violence: Spouse; Parent/Step-parent; Sibling/Step-sibling; Child/Step-child; Grandparent; Grandchild; In-law; Other family member; Boyfriend/Girlfriend; Child of boyfriend/girlfriend; Homosexual relationship; and Ex-spouse.
+The 2016 Victim-level extract prepared by ICPSR includes information on nearly 6 million victims reported by law enforcement agencies from 38 states and the District of Columbia with an incident date occurring in year 2016.
+With this as the starting point, NCJJ created the data files used in this application as follows.